/ Chocolate Resources / Chocolate Blog / Making beautiful bean to bar chocolate together

 Is there something about making chocolate that makes it an appealing business for couples?

-Thank you so much to Sandra and David of Nibble Chocolate and Sarah and Colin of Harper Macaw for taking time away from their insanely busy production leading up to Valentine’s Day to share their stories with us.
-We hope that you also get a chance to enjoy some time with your respective Valentines this weekend – even if it’s during production!
+Thank you so much to Sandra and David of Nibble Chocolate for taking time away from their insanely busy production leading up to Valentine's Day to share their stories with us.
+We hope that you also get a chance to enjoy some time with your Valentine this weekend – even if it's during production!

-All images courtesy of Harper Macaw and Nibble Chocolate - to learn more visit them online!
+All images courtesy of Nibble Chocolate - to learn more visit them online!

 Want to learn more about making delicious chocolates and confections?
 Check out our Professional Chocolatier Program!